Hardy County man admits to drug charge

 U.S. Attorney's Office, Northern District of West Virginia

-ELKINS, WEST VIRGINIA – Roger Allen See, of Wardensville, West Virginia, has admitted to a drug charge, United States Attorney William Ihlenfeld announced.
+ELKINS, WEST VIRGINIA – Angel Luis Martinez-Rodriguez, of Moorefield, West Virginia, has admitted to a drug charge, United States Attorney William Ihlenfeld announced.

-See faces up to 20 years of incarceration and a fine of up to $1,000,000.
+Martinez-Rodriguez faces at up to 20 years of incarceration and a fine of up to $1,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Stephen D. Warner is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives investigated.
+Assistant U.S. Attorney Stephen.
+D. Warner is prosecuting the case on behalf of the government.
+The Potomac Highlands Drug Task Force, a HIDTA-funded initiative, and the United States Postal Inspection Service investigated.

 U.S. Magistrate Judge Michael John Aloi presided.